2i2c-org/team-compass/practices/secrets.md

 **When we must share secrets**: If we must share secrets for an account (for example, credentails for deployment to cloud infrastructure), then we use [the command-line tool `sops`](https://github.com/mozilla/sops) to encrypt our secrets.
 See below for information about how to use `sops`.

+We try to keep encrypted secrets files near their configuration files.
+For example, we'll keep a Kubernetes configuration file in the same folder as the secrets that are needed to make changes to that cluster.
+See [the 2i2c GKE cluster folder](https://github.com/2i2c-org/infrastructure/tree/master/config/clusters/2i2c) for an example.

 (secrets:sops)=
 ## `sops` overview

 [`sops`](https://github.com/mozilla/sops) is a command-line tool for encrypting and decrypting secrets that are on disk.
 It is similar to [`git-crypt`](https://github.com/AGWA/git-crypt) (which is what is used by the Binder SRE team), but gives a bit more visibility into the encrypted fields by only encrypting the *values* rather than the *keys*.

-Here's an example of a file that has been encrypted with `sops` (from [our `infrastructure` configuration](https://github.com/2i2c-org/infrastructure/blob/master/config/secrets.yaml)):
+Here's an example of a file that has been encrypted with `sops` (from [our `infrastructure` configuration](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/2i2c/enc-grafana-token.secret.yaml)):

 ```yaml
 auth0: